Eugene Fama

-Eugene Francis "Gene" Fama (/ˈfɑːmə/; born February 14, 1939) is an American economist, and Nobel Laureate, best known for his empirical work on portfolio theory, asset pricing, and the efficient-market hypothesis.
+Eugene Francis "Gene" Fama (/ˈfɑːmə/; born February 14, 1939) is an American economist and Nobel Laureate.
+He is best known for his empirical work on portfolio theory, asset pricing, and the efficient-market hypothesis.

 He is Robert R. McCormick Distinguished Service Professor of Finance at the University of Chicago Booth School of Business.
 In 2013, he shared the Nobel Memorial Prize in Economic Sciences jointly with Robert J. Shiller and Lars Peter Hansen.
-The Research Papers in Economics project ranked him as the 9th-most influential economist of all time based on his academic contributions, as of April 2019.
-He is regarded as "the father of modern finance", as his works built the foundation of financial economics and have been cited widely.
+The Research Papers in Economics project ranked him as the 9th-most influential economist of all time based on his academic contributions as of 2019.
+He is regarded as "the father of modern finance", as his works built the foundation of financial economics.

 Early life

 Fama was born in Boston, Massachusetts, the son of Angelina (née Sarraceno) and Francis Fama.
 All of his grandparents were immigrants from Italy.
 Fama is a Malden Catholic High School Athletic Hall of Fame honoree.
 He earned his undergraduate degree in Romance Languages magna cum laude in 1960 from Tufts University, where he was also selected as the school's outstanding student–athlete.